Click to see a 90-second overview of Health Catalyst

 Step 1 – Unlock

-Our first step is to help you unlock the potential of your data by loading critical sources of data into the Catalyst platform.
+Our first step is to help you unlock the potential of your data by loading critical sources of data into the Health Catalyst platform.
 This makes the data available within weeks for operational reporting and gaining key insights to existing patient populations

 Step 2 – Prioritize